sebimohr/ise_conference_management_system_frontend/app/api/endpoints.md

 - single review endpoint: `/review/{ID}`

-  - `{ID}` is the ID of the paper that should be reviewed
+  - `{ID}` is the ID of the paper that should be reviewed - ID should be review id because one paper my has lots of reviews
   - This endpoint should show the review that the user can edit, either with the draft information or empty comment, review, rating...
   - The return should be of type `SingleReviewDto`

   - __the endpoint should also accept post requests, where a new draft state or review submission can be saved__